Cowboys News App [Android]

 2018 NFL Draft: 3 Players Cowboys Should Avoid In Round 1

-The of the 2018 is now just under 3 weeks away.
-And while draft boards are being finalized and media are published, certain players continue to find themselves mocked in the first round – whether they truly “deserve” it or not.
+The first round of the is now just under 3 weeks away.
+And while draft boards are being finalized and media mock drafts are published, certain players continue to find themselves mocked in the first round – whether they truly “deserve” it or not.

 There are three players in particular who have been pushed up mock drafts as of late, mostly due to their athletic and combine profiles.
 While I like these three players in a vacuum, I would have issues with the Cowboys taking one of these players 19th overall.